Bishop Neil Lebhar

 His first parish ministry was at a church in New London, Connecticut .
 He then served as Assistant Rector at Truro Church in Fairfax, Virginia from 1979 until his call to Redeemer.

 Prior to ordained ministry, he served as Field Director of the Fellowship of Christians in Universities and Schools (FOCUS), a ministry to private school students.
 He came to faith in Christ through the ministry of FOCUS.

-He currently serves on the board of CMJ/USA and on the local advisory board of Gordon-Conwell Theological Seminary.
+He currently chairs the Anglican Unity Task Force, and serves on the board of CMJ/USA and on the local advisory board of Gordon-Conwell Theological Seminary.
 CMJ is a Jewish roots and outreach ministry which his wife Marcia previously directed.
 Neil and Marcia have led countless groups to study in the land of Israel.
 CMJ-Israel hosted the first GAFCON meeting.

 Bishop Lebhar served as vice-chairman of the Jacksonville Billy Graham Crusade in 2000.
 More recently he became a part of the ACNA Catechism Task Force, joining Drs.
 Jack Gabig, James I. Packer, Joel Scrandrett and others who worked long and hard to create a new catechism for the 21st century.
 Bishop Lebhar also serves on the Anglican Unity Task Force.